pwkooij/fungal_bioinformatics/docs/source/Day2.md

 ls PATH/TO/ont_reads.fq > PATH/TO/WORKDIR/lgs.fofn
 ```

-config file which will tell the program where to find the files, where to put the output, and what options to use:
+We will also need to create a config file which will tell the program where to find the files, where to put the output, and what options to use:
 ```
 nano PATH/TO/WORKDIR/run.cfg
 ```